School of Agronomy and Landscape Management

-Master’s Program in Agricultural Sciences Description
+Master’s Program in Agronomy Description

 Many of the program's faculty are directly and actively involved in research, including significant international projects, within the scientific institutes of the Agricultural University of Georgia.
 This involvement provides students with valuable opportunities to engage in scientific research.